spianks/stat133-hw-fall17/hw02/hw02-sierra-park.md

     ## [1] 0.5367224

 The correlation is lower for more established players.
+This means that EFT and Salary are not really related to each other.
+However, compared to the first plot, the lowess line of the second plot seems to be a little more steeper since it is less curvy.

 6. Comments and Reflfections
 ============================